Indianapolis Zoo Welcomes Spring With New Festival - Indianapolis Monthly

 The mammals at the St. Vincent Dolphin Pavilion want you to skip out on plastic.
 While attending the festival, make sure to visit the Atlantic bottlenose dolphins as they engage with the staff during educational demonstrations.
 Not only will see these intelligent creatures leap, dive, and play with balls, you will also learn the effects of plastic on marine life and ways to conserve our oceans.
 These demonstrations are included with regular Zoo admissions.
 Also included with admission, is the Butterfly Kaleidoscope at the Hilbert Conservatory.
 Surround yourself with over 40 species of colorful butterflies for an epic photo.

 The name Makena in Swahili means “abundance” or “happy one” and it fits perfectly of the Zoo’s newest addition.
-The first female giraffe calf since 2000 was born on February 11.
-At 134 pounds and 6 feet tall, she began standing and nursing soon after birth.
+The first female giraffe calf since 2000 was born on February 11th.
+At 134 pounds and 6 feet tall, she began standing and nursing soon after birth!
 Zookeepers say she is very curious and loves to explore her surroundings.
-Her beautiful coat of light brown spots resembles her father’s, 8-year-old Majani, while 21-year-mother Takasa has a darker coat.
+Her beautiful coat of light brown spots resembles her father’s, 8-year-old Majani, while 21-year-old mother Takasa has a darker coat.
 The Zoo’s giraffe heard, a total of five now, will make their debut during xZOOberance.

-The season of Spring symbolizes changes and new beginnings, and the zoo is preparing for theirs.
+The season of Spring symbolizes changes and new beginnings, and the Zoo is preparing for theirs.
 One of the slowest mammals on the planet will be making their way to the Zoo very slooooowly.
 Adorable two-toed sloths will hang from branch to branch at the new MISTery Park, which is undergoing development.
-Over at the Desert Dome, you’ll find a snake exhibit that will home large and powerful predators.
+Across the Zoo, at the Desert Dome, you’ll find a snake exhibit that will home large and powerful predators.
 The Black Mamba and Reticulated and Burmese pythons will be the newest members of the exhibit.
 Come see all the new species this Memorial Day Weekend.

 The xZOOberance festival runs March 21 through April 7.
 Activities take place from 10 am to 4 pm Thursdays through Sundays.
 Purchase tickets at the entrance or online at https://www.indianapoliszoo.com/events/xzooberance/